haideralp/Sparta_Virtualisation/README.md

 Run --> gem install bundler (only once it is installed)  --> Run Bundler (To see if it has worked)

+Enter command for folder sync in vagrant file and save : (config.vm.synced_folder ".", "/home/vagrant/app")

-Vagrant Reload and then vagrant ssh from other terminal --> ls --> new folder app should be synced.
+Vagrant Reload on local host and then vagrant ssh from other working terminal (to enter Vm)

+ls --> new folder app should be present. cd app into folder and